Coke, Concho, Irion, Runnels, Schleicher, Sterling and Tom Green Juvenile Board Plan

 Attorney Selection Process

-V. LIST OF ATTORNEYS FOR COURT APPOINTED COUNSEL FOR INDIGENT ACCUSED JUVENILE RESPONDENTS
+SELECTION OF ATTORNEYS FOR COURT APPOINTED COUNSEL

 B. Child in Need of Supervision (CHINS) cases:

-1. The Tom Green County Juvenile Board shall approve a list of attorneys eligible for appointment in CHINS cases on or before January 1 of each year and such list shall be posted outside of the District Clerk's office and available to the public upon request.
+1. The Juvenile Board shall approve a list of attorneys eligible for appointment in CHINS cases on or before January 1 of each year and such list shall be posted outside of the District Clerk's office and available to the public upon request.
 The list may be modified from time to time as necessary.

 C. Delinquent Conduct Cases.
-The Tom Green County Juvenile Board shall establish the following lists from which lawyers for indigent juvenile respondents shall be appointed in Delinquent Conduct cases: (1) First Degree; (2) Second Degree; (3) Third Degree; (4) State Jail Felonies; (5) Waiver of Exclusive Juvenile Jurisdiction cases; (6) Determinate Sentence cases; and Motions to Modify or Revoke Probation.
+The Juvenile Board shall establish the following lists from which lawyers for indigent juvenile respondents shall be appointed in Delinquent Conduct cases: (1) First Degree; (2) Second Degree; (3) Third Degree; (4) State Jail Felonies; (5) Waiver of Exclusive Juvenile Jurisdiction cases; (6) Determinate Sentence cases; and Motions to Modify or Revoke Probation.

-1. Initial Detention Hearing: If counsel has not been retained for the Juvenile prior to the initial detention hearing, a District Court Judge, sitting as the Juvenile Court, shall presume indigency and appoint Counsel to represent the Juvenile at the Detention hearing only.
+A. If counsel has not been retained for the Juvenile prior to the initial detention hearing, upon a finding of indigency and request for court appointed counsel, a District Judge or Magistrate, sitting as the Juvenile Court, shall appoint counsel to represent the juvenile.

-B. NON-DETENTION HEARING APPOINTMENTS: A District Court Judge, sitting as the Juvenile Court, upon a finding of indigency and request for court appointed counsel, shall sign an Order Appointing Counsel and cause it to be delivered to the attorney.
-The staff of the District Court Judge shall immediately contact the attorney by phone, fax, or in person and notify the attorney of the appointment and the last known location of the Juvenile.
+B. The judge shall sign an Order Appointing Counsel and cause it to be delivered to the attorney.
+The staff of the District Judge or Magistrate shall immediately contact the attorney by phone, fax, email, or in person and notify the attorney of the appointment and the last known location of the Juvenile.

-2. in special circumstances, the judge making the appointment enters a written finding of good cause on the record for appointing any qualified, willing attorney regardless of whether the attorney’s name is among the first five names on the appropriate list.
+2. In special circumstances, the judge making the appointment enters a written finding of good cause on the record for appointing any qualified, willing attorney regardless of whether the attorney’s name is among the first five names on the appropriate list.

 D. Whenever a lawyer is appointed out of order under the above rules, the lawyer who is appointed out of order will move to the last place in order on that list, and any lawyer who was not appointed will remain at the top of the list until appointed or removed from the list.